Why Biden's Climate Measures Didn't Pass the US Congress | World

 But this is not the first time the American has taken a stand against Build Back Better.
 Since Biden took office in January 2021, Democrats have been scrambling to change the wording of the legislation and win Manchin’s much-needed vote.

 This is because, more than once, the senator said that if parts of the text were changed, he would support his colleagues in Congress.
-So far, however, all the changes Manchin has received have not been enough for him to signal that he would vote for Build Back Better.
+So far, however, all the changes received by Manchin have not been enough for him to signal that he would vote for Build Back Better.

 Thus, among Democrats, discontent with their fellow party is growing more and more.
 “It seems strange that Manchin has chosen as his legacy to be the man who single-handedly condemned humanity,” John Podesta, former senior adviser to former President Barack Obama and founder of the Center for American Progress, said last week.